Duration: 28 Days

 Kanchenjunga, the third highest peak in the world combined with the exploration of remote eastern Nepal makes the trek very unique.
 The area is famous for musk deer, blue ship and recounts tales of the Yeti.
 Limbu and Sherpa culture and hospitality is very welcoming yet, parts of the terrain is without habitation and still unexplored.
 Unique insight into rural lifestyle and rich Nepali culture makes the trip even more outstanding as the route is less trailed by travelers.

-Kanchenjunga Base Camp Trek is a well trailed route despite being a journey into the wilderness as the region bears a mild topographically and is easily accessible.
+Kanchenjunga Circuit Trek is a well trailed route despite being a journey into the wilderness as the region bears a mild topographically and is easily accessible.
 Kanchenjunga meaning Treasures of Snow stands 28,198ft tall, the third highest peak in the world.
 Considered a remote trek through Eastern Nepal, the trail passes restricted areas and takes the periphery of border to the Indian state of Sikkim.

 After a flight to Biratnagar and a four hour drive to Basantpur, the trek starts.
 Hille.
 The trail climbs through the settlements of the yak herders, Sherpa and Chhetri villages with a backdrop of the Kanchenjunga massif.
 Crossing the ridge towards the Tamur River, panoramic views of Makalu and Chamlang appear.
 The trail crosses the Mewa Khola at Dobhan and follows the Tamur Koshi.
 Dense rhododendron, pine and oak forests pass along the way.